Robrowno/django-raceway/README.md

 - Many Thanks to my C.I Mentor Daisy McGirr, who has been guiding me and advising me through this project as well as all projects since PP2 - Her input in our mentor sessions has been instrumental in getting me this far and so I have to say I massive thank you to her for that!

-- Thanks to Monika Hrda, for support with allauth templates, helping with the idea for a constraint on my trackday model and reminding me about the debug var in my settings.py file.
+- Thanks to Monika Hrda, for support with helping with the idea for a constraint on my trackday model and reminding me about the debug var in my settings.py file.
 A massive thanks to her for her support and chats on my project.
 I'm looking forward to working on some projects with Monika in future!

 - Ben Dawson, for taking calls with me to discuss our P5 ideas at the project inception stage, and hosting check-in calls with me to see how we were getting on at different stages in our projects.

 - Alan from C.I tutor support - helped me work out an issue with my AWS configuration where I was stuck and sat in front of my screen for over 3 hours!
 He is so patient, understanding and methodical and has also helped me to debug an issue I was having with my bootstrap 5 toasts.
 Thanks Alan!

+- Ed from Tutor Support - Also a member of the London C.I group, he helped me when I wasn't able to extract string values from my model choices.
+He introducted me to the get_FOO_display() method from the Django Docs, which did exactly what I was looking for.
+Thanks Ed!

 ### Media/Images: